deusExMac/dirWalker/README.md

 # DirWalker

-A python program that traverses local file system (fs) structures and can apply three different operations:
+A python program that traverses local file system (fs) structures and can currently apply three operations on the traversed items:
-1) export filesystem structure in html/json
+1) export filesystem structure in desired formats such as html, json and other
 2) search for files/directories and
 3) displays the differences between two directories and synchronize their contents.